 Her academic slant is philosophical, but she works across disciplines including performance and theatre studies, arts criticism, geography, politics and environmental studies.

-Her current work-in-progress is a spoken word and sound piece for online and radio broadcast about the sea, about how a sense of place evolves with the changing forces of the sea and about the military dumping of depleted uranium into the Solway Firth.
-The project is due for broadcast in 2017, and is funded by Future’s Venture Foundation’s radical independent arts fund.
+Her current work is ‘the sea cannot be depleted‘, a spoken word and sound piece for online and radio broadcast about the sea, about how a sense of place evolves with the changing forces of the sea and about the military dumping of depleted uranium into the Solway Firth.
+Listen online at theseacannotbedepleted.net

-Other current work is on theatre and environmental conflict; rivers and identity; emotions, matter and movement.
+Other current work is on rivers and identity; emotions; matter and movement.